Christmas decoration: Cotton batting

-Cotton batting Christmas ornaments were popular during the years of the German Christmas toy and decoration boom at the turn of the century.
+Cotton batting Christmas ornaments were popular during the German Christmas toy and decoration boom at the turn of the century.
 They were exported in large numbers to the United States.
 These decorations suggested puffs of snow.
 Fruits and vegetables were popular subjects and often had a realistic appearance.
-African American and patriotic characters were fashioned for the American market.
+African-American and patriotic characters were fashioned for the American market.
 Some ornaments were used to hide boxes of candy.

 Assembling these decorations was a cottage industry.
 Cotton batting was wound around a wire frame resembling a human or animal.
-A face was either painted on or a lithograph cut-out was affixed to the batting.
+A face was painted, or a lithograph cut-out was affixed to the batting.
 Figures were given crepe paper costumes.
-Some were touched with glue and sprinkled with flakes of mica for a glittering appearance.
+Some were touched with glue and sprinkled with mica flakes for a glittering appearance.

 Dresden

 Dresdens are three-dimensional ornaments.
 They are made of paper, card, or cardboard.
 Dresdens were produced mostly in Dresden and Leipzig, Germany, from the 1860s to WWI.
 They were originally priced between 1 and 60 cents.
 Subjects included animals and birds, suns and moons, humans, carriages and ships, etc. Some Dresdens were flat, allowing the buyer to collect them in scrapbooks.

 Positive and negative molds were set into a press.
 A moistened sheet of card was put into the press.
 The images were pressed.
 When they had dried, they were sent to cottage workers for the finishing touches.
 This involved separating the form-halves from the card, trimming ragged edges, and gluing the two halves together.
 The form was then gilded, silvered, or hand-painted.
-Sometimes a small gift or sweet was put into the form.
+Sometimes, a small gift or sweet was put into the form.
 Forms were usually no larger than five inches.